Contact info

 About Us

 The Scholarly Communication Department at IU Bloomington Libraries provides infrastructure and services to support the IU community in creating, sharing, and preserving their scholarly work.
-We believe that equitable access to data, research, and information is foundational to the production of knowledge, and are dedicated to supporting this principle within the IU community.
+We believe that equitable access to research and information is foundational to the production of knowledge, and are dedicated to supporting this principle within the IU community.

 For IU Bloomington affiliates, our department offers assistance with open access policy compliance and funding for open access publishing.